hillerlab/GenomeAlignmentTools/README.md

 This repository provides tools for improving the sensitivity and specificity of pairwise genome alignments [1,2].
 These tools make use of the alignment chain and net concept [3].

+These tools integrate into the standard lastz/chain/net workflow of genome alignment as follows:
+1. genome-wide local alignments with lastz
+2. building alignment chains
+3. NEW: highly-sensitive local alignments to improve alignment chains
+4. NEW: chainCleaner to improve the specificity in alignment chains
+5. NEW: chainNet with parameter -rescore computes exact scores of all nets
+6. NEW: non-nested net filtering to obtain

 # Requirements
 * install [lastz](http://www.bx.psu.edu/~rsharris/lastz/)